dd9jn/rfc4880bis/crypto-refresh.md

 - What this document calls Legacy packet format {{legacy-packet-format}} is what older documents called the "old packet format".
   It is the packet format of the legacy PGP 2 implementation.
   Older RFCs called the current OpenPGP packet format {{openpgp-packet-format}} the "new packet format".

+## Constrained Legacy Fingerprint Storage for v5 Keys

+Some OpenPGP implementations have fixed length constraints for key fingerprint storage that will not fit all 32 octets of a v5 fingerprint.
+For example, {{OPENPGPCARD}} reserves 20 octets for each stored fingerprint.

+An OpenPGP implementation MUST NOT attempt to map any part of a v5 fingerprint to such a constrained field unless the relevant spec for the constrained environment has explicit guidance for storing a v5 fingerprint that distinguishes it from a v4 fingerprint.
+An implementation interacting with such a constrained field SHOULD directly calculate the v5 fingerprint from public key material and associated metadata instead of relying on the constrained field.

 --- back